RayCarrot/GbaMonoGame.Rayman3/readme.md

 ## GbaEngine
 The original game uses [Ubisoft's GbaEngine](https://raymanpc.com/wiki/en/GbaEngine), an engine which was written in C and built from Ubisoft's GBC engine.
 The engine is object-oriented, which makes it work well for a C# re-creation, and consists of several, mostly independent, modules.

 This is the structure of the original engine, as seen in the version of it used by Rayman 3.
-Later versions, and ones in different branches (developed by different Ubisoft studios) have several changed.
+Later versions, and ones in different branches (developed by different Ubisoft studios) have several changes.

 #### GbaCommon
 - **GbaSDK** - reusable code for any GBA game, such as display drivers, a graphics engine for allocating tiles in an optimized way and network code for multiplayer.